Signature Methods in Machine Learning: Truncation Order Selection

 \section{Truncation Order Selection}

-The signature of a stream lives in the infinite-dimensional tensor algebra $T(V)$.
+Path signatures live in the infinite-dimensional tensor algebra $T((V))$.
 Consequently, applications seemingly require the selection of some finite sub-collection of terms.
 The factorial decay of the components of the signature (cf. Theorem \ref{fac_decay_thm}) means it is common to choose the first $N$ terms since these will typically be the largest.
-Recall that the first $N$ terms of a signature $S(x)$ are called the \emph{truncated signature of depth $N$} and denoted by $S^{(N)}(x) := \Pi_N \left( S(x) \right)$.
-Whilst such a truncation captures the largest components, it nevertheless loses information captured by the higher order terms.
-By using this naive truncation we will be unable to accurately learn \emph{any} functions with non-trivial dependence on these higher order terms.
+Recall that the first $N$ terms of a signature $S(x)$ are called the \textit{truncated signature of depth $N$} and denoted by $S^{(N)}(x) := \Pi_N ( S(x))$.

+From a theoretical point of view this is not an issue.
+Indeed, on compact subsets, we know that provided a sufficiently large truncation depth $N$ is chosen, we are able to approximate continuous functions by linear combinations of the coordinate iterated integrals of the truncated to depth $N$ signatures (cf. Theorem \ref{uni_nonlin}).
+However, from a practical perspective there is a potential problem.

+The theoretical guarantees provide no upper bound on the truncation depth required.
+In particular, a large value of $N$ may be required to adequately capture continuous functions with non-trivial dependence on higher order signature terms.
+This can become problematic due to the exponential growth in the number of components in each term of a signature with respect to the depth.
+For example, suppose $V$ is $d$-dimensional for some integer $d \in \Z_{\geq 2}$.
+Then given an integer $k \in \Z_{\geq 1}$, the depth $k$ term of a signature of a path in $V$ consists of $d^k$ components.
+Consequently, the truncation of the signature to depth $N$ involves

+which quickly becomes intractable for moderately sized values of $d$ and $N$.
+Despite signatures compressing the information of a path down to a countable graded collection of statistics, further compression is required to enable directly learning a suitable linear combination.